Kasey Kahne: Return to dirt racing

 On March 29, 2019, Kahne was injured in a hard sprint car accident at Williams Grove Speedway, and Australian driver James McFadden replaced him.
 Kahne did not race again for over a year, with his first race back coming at Knoxville Raceway on May 8, 2020; he finished eleventh in the last chance qualifier.

 On December 22, 2021, Kahne announced that he would compete full-time with the World of Outlaws in 2022, driving the Kasey Kahne Racing No. 9 car.

 On December 3, 2023, Kahne announced that he would compete full-time with High Limit Racing in 2024.

+In late April 2026, it was announced that Kasey Kahne would replace Anthony Macri in the 39M 410 sprint car for ten races in May.
+The reason Kahne replaced Macri for ten races is because of an injury Macri sustained in a race at Williams Grove.
+Kahne's partnership through the first five races that he has run with Macri Motorsports has been successful, with the highlight coming on May 8, 2026, with Kahne picking up his first ever World of Outlaws feature win as a driver, winning at Williams Grove Speedway.
+Kahne led all 25 laps in the event, but it did not come easy holding off drivers David Gravel and Sheldon Haudenschild.

 Return to NASCAR

 On January 24, 2025, Kahne announced he would return to the Xfinity Series for one race at Rockingham in 2025, driving the Richard Childress Racing No. 33 car with sponsorship from HendrickCars.com.
 His car would get damage from contact with William Sawalich and Katherine Legge, but he ended up finishing in fourteenth place (originally fifteenth before Jesse Love was disqualified).